Brewers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Schwarber and the Philadelphia Phillies will play Christian Yelich and the Milwaukee Brewers on Saturday at American Family Field, at 7:15 PM ET.
+The Philadelphia Phillies and Milwaukee Brewers will meet on Sunday at American Family Field, at 1:05 PM ET, with Kyle Schwarber and Christian Yelich -- two hot hitters -- expected to step up at the plate.

-The favored Phillies have -140 moneyline odds against the underdog Brewers, who are listed at +115.
-A 9-run total is set for this matchup.
+The Phillies are the favorite in this one, at -115, while the underdog Brewers have -105 odds to win.
+The total for the game is set at 9 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.